M4tiasToreta/ProjectMLclassification/README.md

 ### Final conclusions

-Here, in this project, I did the very basic process in machine learning engineering, so I hope for next projects to do more elaborate and creative programs.
+Throughout the process of developing this project i was able to learn so much about Machine Learning and acquire new programming skills.
+I look forward to new and even more challenging projects.

-Since I started to work as an intern in a start up, I am passionate by data and since I am a child, I am passionate about science.
-Bringing those two together in this project was a wonderful experience and I learned a lot.
-I intend to continue growing in this area.
+Eversince i've started working as a data science intern for a local start up, data has been my passion, what came upon wonderfully with my childhood passion, science.
+Bringing those two together was an amazing experience, learning along great scientist amongst the area, developing my self learning sid.
+It helped me learn way more than the expected, what makes me want to continue improving and colaborating with the data science comunity.

 ### References